 In this document, rail car passenger load factors are expressed in terms of the number of passengers per car.

-The current primary load standard is 140 passengers per car and the peak secondary standard is 155 passengers per car.
+The current primary load standard is 120 passengers per car .Secondary standards are 140 ppc for the peak half-hour and 155 ppc per trip.

 An alternative loading measure is passengers per seat.